 Challenges and Limitations

-While channel bonding offers numerous benefits, it also comes with certain challenges and limitations:
+Despite its advantages, channel bonding comes with its own set of challenges and limitations:

 - Cost: Can be expensive to implement and maintain.

-- Compatibility: Not all devices and networks support it.
+- Compatibility: Not all devices and networks support bonding protocols.

 Frequently Asked Questions about Channel Bonding